cdleon/ui-frameworks/README.md

   * [Backbone.js](https://github.com/jashkenas/backbone) :gift_heart: -  - Backbone supplies structure to JavaScript-heavy applications by providing models with key-value binding and custom events, collections with a rich API of enumerable functions, views with declarative event handling, and connects it all to your existing application over a RESTful JSON interface.
   * [Bacon.js](https://github.com/baconjs/bacon.js/) :gift_heart: - FRP (functional reactive programming) library for Javascript.
   * [Brunch](https://github.com/brunch/brunch) :gift_heart: - Fast front-end web app build tool with simple declarative config, seamless incremental compilation for rapid development, an opinionated pipeline and workflow, and core support for source maps.
-  * [Can.js](https://github.com/bitovi/canjs) :gift_heart: - CanJS is a MIT-licensed, client-side, JavaScript framework that makes building rich web applications easy.
+  * [Can.js](https://github.com/canjs/canjs) :gift_heart: - CanJS is a MIT-licensed, client-side, JavaScript framework that makes building rich web applications easy.
   * [Composer.js](https://github.com/lyonbros/composer.js) :gift_heart: - Composer is a library for building complex single-page applications.
   * [Dojo](https://github.com/dojo) :gift_heart: - A JavaScript toolkit that saves you time and scales with your development process.
 Provides everything you need to build a Web app.
 Language utilities, UI components, and more, all in one place, designed to work together perfectly.
   * [Fn.js](https://github.com/eliperelman/fn.js) :gift_heart: - A JavaScript library built to encourage a functional programming style & strategy
-  * [Functional.js](https://github.com/leecrossley/functional-js/) :gift_heart: - A functional js library that facilitates currying and point-free / tacit programming.
   * [Handlebars.js](https://github.com/wycats/handlebars.js) :gift_heart: - Handlebars.js is an extension to the Mustache templating language created by Chris Wanstrath.
 Handlebars.js and Mustache are both logicless templating languages that keep the view and the code separated like we all know they should be.
   * [History.js](https://github.com/browserstate/history.js) :gift_heart: - History.js gracefully supports the HTML5 History/State APIs (pushState, replaceState, onPopState) in all browsers.
 Including continued support for data, titles, replaceState.
 Supports jQuery, MooTools and Prototype.
-  * [Jaws](https://github.com/jaws-framework/JAWS) :gift_heart: - The Server-less Application Framework.
-Uses bleeding-edge AWS services to redefine how to build massively scalable (and cheap) apps!
   * [jQuery](https://github.com/jquery/jquery) :gift_heart: - jQuery JavaScript Library.
   * [jQuery Mobile](https://github.com/jquery/jquery-mobile) :gift_heart: - jQuery Mobile is a unified, HTML5-based user interface system for all popular mobile device platforms, built on the rock-solid jQuery and jQuery UI foundation.
   * [JsBlocks](https://github.com/astoilkov/jsblocks) :gift_heart: - Better MV-ish Framework.